-There aren’t possibly enough superlatives to describe my recent bicycling trip in France.
+There aren’t enough superlatives to describe my recent cycling trip in France.
 From the vineyards of the Medoc and Saint Emilion, to the Canal du Midi and Corbieres vineyards to the Luberon in Provence, cycling just doesn’t get any better than my last trip!
 Each day was full of adventure, gorgeous scenery, funny experiences and new friendships that made even the worst cycling days perfect.

 Of all the factors that contributed to this perfect trip, it was the friendships made along the way that had the biggest impact.
 This blog post is dedicated to the many people who took the time to stop and speak with us, to help us with directions, to talk politics, to share local knowledge, to make us feel welcome and to make us want to come back and visit France again by bike.
 Thank you all for enriching my life and my experience of bicycling in France.

 Norbert Audoin, O2 Cycles in Bordeaux

 Over the last several years, Norbert has become one of my most trusted bicycle providers in France.
 The Cube hybrids that he rents are definitely one of the most reliable bikes you can rent, and we found this reliability to be critical this year bicycling the Canal du Midi.
 There were times on this route when the path was so horrendous that I felt like the fillings would pop out of my teeth and my tires would explode, but a week went by without one tire or bike problem on the Canal.
 The quality of Norbert’s service and his bikes have definitely raised my expectations for bike rentals in France.
 I wish there was a Norbert to rent bikes from in every region of France!